Selleo/DevPath/content/web_development/Framework and language/react-native/basics.md

 **Person which succesfully completed requirement for given block can:**

 - Run React Native application on Android or iOS simulator or device.
-- Can debug using ReactNativeDebuger or Flipper, with usage od console statements.
+- Can debug using ReactNativeDebugger or Flipper, with usage of console statements.
 - Can describe why ReactNative can be chosen over other Native/Hybrid solutions
 - Can style elements with ease
 - Can create simple navigation inside project